plone/training/docs/react/redirects.md

   };
 ```

-The full listing of our new {file}`FaqItemView` will look as follows:
+The full listing of our new `FaqItemView` will look as follows:

 ```{code-block} jsx
 :emphasize-lines: 4,8,14-17,26